 Our real-world Spreadsheet Macro test matches 20,000 names with their addresses to demonstrate productivity performance, and our File Transfer Test measures the hard drive or SSD's capabilities by copying 4.97GB of mixed media files.
-To see how well a mini PC plays games, we run World of Warcraft at various resolutions, including 1080p, and record the frame rate.
+To see how well a mini PC plays games, we run Dirt 3 and other relevant games at various resolutions, including 1080p, and record the frame rate.

 Most importantly, we use each mini PC for several hours, trying out its unique features and any preloaded software.
 If a system is sold as bare-bones (i.e., lacking RAM, storage or OS), we install 8GB of memory, a compatible SSD and the latest shipping version of Windows (currently Windows 10).